Attention-Based Multimodal Image Matching

 \subsection{VIS-NIR Benchmark}

-To demonstrate the effectiveness of our approach on the multimodal image patch matching task, we compare it with 14 state-of-the-art methods, using the same setup as Aguilera \etal \cite{SiameseCrossSpectral} and \cite {TS-net, Q-net, multisensor}.
-The Country category is split into 80\% and 20\% for training and validation, respectively.
+To demonstrate the effectiveness of our approach in the multimodal image patch matching task, we compare it with 14 state-of-the-art methods, using the same setup as Aguilera et al. \cite{SiameseCrossSpectral} and \cite {TS-net, Q-net, multisensor}.
+The Country category is divided into 80\% and 20\% for training and validation, respectively.
 The rest of the categories are used for testing.
 The results are shown in Table \ref{tab:visnir}.
 We compare our proposal to both handcrafted descriptors \cite{SIFT, MI_SIFT, LGHD} and state-of-the-art deep learning methods.
 We quote the results reported by \cite{BetterAndFaster, multisensor} on this benchmark.

 For the handcrafted descriptors \cite{SIFT, MI_SIFT, LGHD} we used their publicly available code.
 As in previous works, such approaches are outperformed by learning-based methods due to their inability to capture high-level semantic information.
-PN-Net \cite{PN_net}, L2-Net \cite{L2Net}, HardNet \cite{HardNet} and Exp-TLoss \cite{BetterAndFaster} are general-purpose, single modality schemes that were applied to the VIS-NIR Benchmark by Wang \etal\cite{BetterAndFaster}.
-These approaches that are based on a Siamese CNN architecture, same as the proposed scheme, generalized well to the multimodal case.
-Aguilera \etal's three proposals \cite{SiameseCrossSpectral} of vanilla Siamese CNN, Pseudo Siamese CNN, 2-Channel CNN, as well as SCFDM \cite{SCFDM} and D-Hybrid-CL \cite {multisensor} were specifically designed for multimodal image patch matching and were tested on the VIS-NIR Benchmark.
+PN-Net \cite{PN_net}, L2-Net \cite{L2Net}, HardNet \cite{HardNet} and Exp-TLoss \cite{BetterAndFaster} are single-mode general-purpose schemes that were applied to the VIS-NIR benchmark by Wang et al.\cite{BetterAndFaster}.
+These approaches, which are based on a Siamese CNN architecture, the same as the proposed scheme, generalized well to the multimodal case.
+Aguilera et al.'s three proposals \cite {SiameseCrossSpectral} of vanilla Siamese CNN, Pseudo Siamese CNN, 2-Channel CNN, as well as SCFDM \cite{SCFDM} and D-Hybrid-CL \cite{multisensor} were specifically designed for multimodal image patch matching and were tested on the VIS-NIR benchmark.
+The SOLAR framework training code for local descriptor learning \cite{SOLAR} was not made public, and the publicly available pre-trained model performed poorly in the multisensor dataset.
+So we avoided reporting its results due to lack of insights.
 Our proposed scheme outperforms all previous approaches, achieving a new SOTA on this benchmark.
-In particular, it surpasses the previous SOTA Exp-TLoss \cite{BetterAndFaster} by 43\% and D-Hybrid-CL \cite{multisensor} by 18\%.
+In particular, it surpasses the previous SOTA Exp-TLoss \cite {BetterAndFaster} by 43\% and D-Hybrid-CL \cite{multisensor} by 18\%.
 Both methods are based on \textit{the same} backbone CNN and SPP layer.
-Thus, we attribute the improved performance to the proposed attention-based inference, as opposed to previous schemes \cite{BetterAndFaster,multisensor} that are limited to the multiscale SPP-based inference without the spatial attention-based aggregation.
+Therefore, we attribute the improved performance to the proposed attention-based inference, compared to previous schemes \cite {BetterAndFaster,multisensor} that are limited to multiscale SPP-based inference without spatial attention-based aggregation.